semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

 ```

-To retrieve all persons, use:
+To retrieve all persons, try:

 ``` bash
 $ curl -w "\n" 34.68.150.168/all